best-tufts/intro_to_single_cell_rnaseq/docs/intro_to_single_cell_rnaseq/01_setup.md

 ```

 ## Project Setup
-Now we are going to use this folder to create a new R project.
-R projects are great for managing analyses in a portable, self-contained folder.
-To create an R project from within our `intro_to_scrnaseq` directory we will:

-- Go to `File` > `New Project`
-- `Existing Directory`
-- Browse for the `intro_to_scrnaseq` folder
-- Click `Create Project`

 Let's navigate to our project in our home directory and open up our workshop script:

 - Click on the `Files` tab in the lower right hand Rstudio pane